docker-library/docs/mariadb/content.md

 ### Configuration without a `cnf` file

-Many configuration options can be passed as flags to `mysqld`.
+Many configuration options can be passed as flags to `mariadbd`.
 This will give you the flexibility to customize the container without needing a `cnf` file.
 For example, if you want to run on port 3808 just run the following:

 ```console
 $ docker run --name some-%%REPO%% -e MARIADB_ROOT_PASSWORD=my-secret-pw -d %%IMAGE%%:latest --port 3808